Start An LLC In North Dakota

 Already have a business name?
 Check to see if it’s available.

-If you go with a DBA, you’ll need to register it with North Dakota.
-You’ve got two choices: file online through the FirstStop online business portal, or fill out and print the Trade Name Registration or Franchise Name Disclosure form.
-Either way, you’ll have to pay the $25 fee by check or credit card, and mail it to the Secretary of State.
+The fee for getting a North Dakota DBA or trade name is $25.
+You can file online through the FirstStop online business portal, or fill out and print the Trade Name Registration or Franchise Name Disclosure form.
 Your DBA will be good for five years before you need to renew it.

 Thinking about using a trade name?
 Learn How to Get a North Dakota DBA.